Baltoli/skeletons/documents/notes.md

 of the GSL modules and get some results to write up in the remaining 500 words.
 Then go back to the writeup and redraft any bits that sound awkward.

+## Evaluation Strategy

+Need to work out how I'm going to evaluate the project and get some results to put in the last section of the report.
+Things that I'll need to consider will
+be:

+  * Give examples of things that are flagged as maybes (both when they're actually parallelisable and when they aren't), and things that are discarded along with an explanation as to why.
+A good sample of each category can come from the small example suite I wrote up to test the tool.
+Should also include an assurance that the code works once it's been parallelised (using OpenMP etc).
+  * Also need a comparison with static analysis.
+I think the static tool needs a small update to get it to a place where it can find *something* in GSL (if not a lot).
+  * Need to pick a couple of the GSL libraries to work on (i.e. those that can be easily run through the static / dynamic tools to get some kind of tangible result).
+  * Will need a test harness for the GSL library chosen, so that the annotation and reordering process can actually be followed.
+Should do a bit of tinkering with GSL to make sure I know how to write code that calls it, and can be expected to call the code I'm trying to discover.
+  * Note in the writeup that this is a process that is most likely to be productive when applied to an existing application (but I don't have one).
+  * Alternative is to short-circuit things a bit and just compare the loops found by the static tool to the potential matches found by the dynamic tool, along with some manual inspection of how parallelisable they are.
+  * If doing this manual process, then it makes sense to note some examples found in real code that are yes / no / maybe aliong with the manual criteria that identify them as such.